Gamefic

 The default scene type for most plots.
 Activity parses player input into an action performed by the player’s character.
 In a text adventure, whenever players execute a command like GO NORTH or GET LAMP, they’re in an Activity scene.

-The plot’s :default_scene attribute is Activity unless an author changes it.
+The plot’s default_scene is Activity unless an author changes it.

 Conclusion